-The point is, that it is not what's on the outside, but the inside that counts with the Lord.
-What are our true intentions, where is our heart concerning our love and dedication to Him?
+The point is that it is not what's on the outside, but the inside that counts with the Lord.
+What are our real intentions, where is our heart concerning our love and dedication to Him?

-If not careful, we will find ourselves resembling that of storefront Christians; wherein on Sunday morning our life reflects our faith in Jesus, and the rest of the week, a lifestyle resembling that of the world.
+If not careful, we will find ourselves resembling that of whitewashed tombs and storefront Christians; wherein on Sunday morning, our life reflects our faith in Jesus, and the rest of the week, a lifestyle resembling that of the world.

 We are to honor God in every aspect of our daily lives.
 As Christians, we represent Christ at all times.
 We are not only to tell others about Him, but also to exemplify Him in all our actions and speech.

 We are to let God change our features so that we are more like Christ.
 As Jesus looked like the Father, we are to look like Jesus.